Chaitalykundu/Web-Development/03-JavaScript/Questions.md

 10. What is High-level language
 11. What is Interpreted language
 12. What is Dynamic Language

-- How is JavaScript different from Java?
-- What are the key features of JavaScript?
-- Why is JavaScript called a client-side scripting language?
+13. Why is JavaScript called a client-side scripting language?
-- What is the difference between JavaScript and ECMAScript?
-- Is JavaScript a compiled or an interpreted language?
+14. Is JavaScript a compiled or an interpreted language?
 Explain.
+15. What is the difference between JavaScript and ECMAScript?

+&nbsp;

+&nbsp;

+## JS vs Java

+1. How is JavaScript different from Java?

 - What are the different JavaScript engines?

 &nbsp;